 I learned from the mistakes I’d seen from PR people as a journalist—and used the storytelling skills honed from 20+ years as a magazine writer—to land my client in online publications like Capterra, LeadPages, CMSWire, and Tech Republic.

 Overall I sent out 27 responses to HARO queries, and garnered nine press mentions for my client.
 (I also sent out three for Hero’s Journey Content, and two of those got us some good press.)
-Beyond getting my client’s name in front of thousands of readers, these online mentions made great backlinks.
-They were part of the game plan that ended up tripling my client’s organic traffic during the time I served as their content manager.
+Beyond getting my client’s name in front of thousands of readers, these online mentions made great backlinks for SEO.
+They were part of the game plan that ended up tripling my client’s organic traffic during the time I served as their content marketing manager.

-HARO isn’t the only source-finding service for journalists, by the way—SourceBottle and ProfNet are two others—but I’ve found HARO to be the most effective.
+HARO isn’t the only source-finding service for journalists, by the way—but I’ve found HARO to be the most effective.